 To select the best attribute for a node, two commonly used techniques are the Information Gain and Gini Index formulas.
 The Information Gain formula measures the reduction in entropy, which is the measure of randomness or impurity of a set of data.
 The Gini Index formula, on the other hand, measures the probability of misclassification of a randomly chosen element from a set.
 By computing these measures for each attribute, the attribute with the highest value is chosen as the root node for further branching.

 Formulas used in Decision Tree algorithm are:

 Entropy: Measure of randomness or impurity in a datasets class distribution

-Information Gain: Measure of reduction in entropy achieved
+Information Gain: Measure of reduction in entropy achieved by splitting a dataset on a particular attribute.